mox669/xunit.nvim/README.md

 + execute test command based on selected test in buffer with `:XRunTest`
 + execute all test in buffer with `:XRunAll`
 + floating popup to list all tests in current buffer with `:XToggleTests`
-+ floating test result window spawn with `:XToggleLog`
++ floating test log window spawn with `:XToggleLog`
 + jump controls to easily jump between tests with `:XJumpNext` and `:XJumpPrev`
 + virt_text annotations using extmarks
 + highlight groups